-The Company's common stock trades Over The Counter under the symbol "SPND".
+The Company's common stock is currently quoted and traded on the OTC Markets Pink Current market under the symbol "SPND".

 Prior to 2004, no significant public trading market had been established for the Company's common stock.
 The Company does not believe that listings of bid and asking prices for its stock are indicative of the actual trades of its stock, since trades are made infrequently.
-The following table shows high and low trading prices for each quarter in 2022, 2021, and 2020 as aggregated by Yahoo!.com from various OTC sources.
+The following table reflects high and low trading prices for each quarter in 2024, 2023, and 2022 as aggregated by Yahoo!.com from various OTC sources.